quinton-ashley/Super_Mario_Sunshine_UHD_Texture_Pack/README.md

 [Click here to see comparisons!](../../wiki)

-### -Community Requests-

-title : If you're a photoshop wizard that can somehow change the [scanned high-res North American title art](https://github.com/quinton-ashley/Super_Mario_Sunshine_UHD_Texture_Pack/blob/master/png/GMS/gui/title/tex1_460x304_2be218765ba946e5_5.png)'s colors to more accurately match the original in-game title art your sorcery would be appreciated.
-I know it's possible it's just way outside my wheelhouse.<br>
-tree shadows : Some of the original tree shadows create a white box around the trees, does anyone know how to fix this?<br>
-miscellaneous fixes/improvements : If you think certain textures look bad and want to fix/improve any of the textures I've already made, post your edits on the forum and I can add them to the github.<br>

 ### -About the pack-

 I've been using [waifu2x](https://github.com/nagadomi/waifu2x),  a free, web-based upscaler that uses deep convolutional neural networks, and I've gotten some incredible results out of it for certain textures, most notably the goo textures.
 I manually ran each texture through waifu2x, and inspected them, testing settings to see what looked best.
 I used [Bighead's Custom Texture Powershell script](https://forums.dolphin-emu.org/Thread-dolphin-custom-textures-info) to make the goo and other seamless textures, big thanks to him!
 A few original textures are too low-res for waifu2x to make good upscales from.
 Using Gimp, I manually upscaled a few textures: low-res banners, letters, text, and small character maps.
 I also manually retextured certain textures that I felt required more than just upscaling to be acceptable in a UHD pack.
 Most notably the main menu A, B, and C save blocks were retextured.
 For the wanted poster, I edited a screenshot from an in-game cutscene that shows the poster at a higher resolution.